wascertified/dockerless-dex/ymls/README.md

 # Stuff that will be shown on /about.
 about:
   description: "Collect balls on Discord.
-Made for people without docker / pc" # Main description.
-I recommend editing the /about command directly.
+Made for people without Docker or PC." # Edits the first line of /about.
   github-link: "https://github.com/wascertified/dockerless-dex" # Only change this if you have a fork, this is not required and can be skipped.
   discord-invite: "https://discord.gg/RSdcTAn7FG" # Change to your discord server.